mniju/Blog/_posts/2020-05-01-Qlearning-SARSA.md

 * Stepping into C causes agent to restart from S
 * Reward is -1 on on all other transitions.

-We will run both the Q learning and Sarsa on this enviornment to compare their performances.The jupyter notebook can be found [here](insert the link)
+We will run both the Q learning and Sarsa on this enviornment to compare their performances.

-We could see that  Q learning learns the best policy after an inital transient (Insert Image)
+We could see that  Q learning learns the best policy after an inital transient.

 ![Qlearning VS Sarsa][qlearnVsSarsa]

-### Learnt Policy
+### Policy Comparision

 The policy learnt by both the Q learning and SARSA can be compared.